Wassup789/YouTube-Notifications/README.md

 Get updates from your favorite YouTube users using this Chrome Extension.
 This extension uses the YouTube Data API Version 3.0 for it's data.

-This code is licensed under the MIT License
+This code is licensed under the MIT License.

 ## About